 Resources for Teachers/Librarians

 Digital Literacy offers an extensive array of resources to help librarians and educators most effectively use this online resource.
-From curriculum correlations and promotional materials, to lesson plans and printable learning experiences for your students, you will find all the tools you need to support both your colleagues and your teen users here.
+From curriculum correlations and promotional materials, to lesson plans, usage statistics, and printable learning experiences for your students, you will find all the tools you need to support both your colleagues and your teen users here.
 Click any link on the left navigation of the Resources for Teachers/Librarians page to explore the many resources available to librarians and educators.